-In the basement a classy 1904 apartment house on 54th Street between Broadway and Seventh Avenue — on the street where Frank Loesser’s ‘Guys and Dolls’ played their games — is one of their refuges, now called Flute.
+In the basement a fancy 1904 apartment house on 54th Street between Broadway and Seventh Avenue — on the street where Frank Loesser’s ‘Guys and Dolls’ played their games — is one of their refuges, now called Flute.
 In Damon Runyon’s short stories about the 1920s Broadway scene, a nightclub operator, “Miss Missouri Martin” was a character based on Texas Guinan, the actual operator of this authentic, unchanged speakeasy.
 Flute is the real deal and a time capsule, to boot.

 It serves me as the rendezvous point with lovely Sasha, whom I take to watch Alvin Ailey’s Dance Company perform at City Center, just a block or so away.
 She and I sip Champagne Mojitos, arriving at the performance just in the nick of time.